olgupila/STORM-AI-devkit-2025/docs/installation.md

 - Run `docker --version`
 - Run `docker run hello-world``

+## [Optional] Install Nvidia container-toolkit
+If you plan to use GPU power in your submission and you want to try it locally, you will need to install the [nvidia container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ## Install Python
 If you do not have Python installed, please refer to the anaconda installation instructions [here](https://docs.anaconda.com/free/anaconda/install/index.html).
 The devkit is tested for Python 3.8+ on Ubuntu and Mac OS.